tarwayadi/hospital-management-system/README.md

 1. Clone the Repository
 Bash
 git clone https://github.com/prabhatthakuryt/Hospital-Management-System.git
 cd Hospital-Management-System

 2. Set Up the Database
-Open your MySQL client (e.g., MySQL Workbench or command line).
+    1. Open your MySQL client (e.g., MySQL Workbench or command line).

-Create a new database named hospital_management.
+    2. Create a new database named hospital_management.

           SQL
           CREATE DATABASE hospital_management;
-Select the new database and create the required tables.
+    3. Select the new database and create the required tables.
           SQL
           USE hospital_management;

          CREATE TABLE doctors (
          id INT PRIMARY KEY AUTO_INCREMENT,
          name VARCHAR(255) NOT NULL,
          specialization VARCHAR(255) NOT NULL
         );

         CREATE TABLE patients (
         id INT PRIMARY KEY AUTO_INCREMENT,
         name VARCHAR(255) NOT NULL,
         age INT NOT NULL,
         gender VARCHAR(10) NOT NULL
         );
 3. Configure Database Connection
-Open the project in your favorite IDE (e.g., IntelliJ IDEA, Eclipse).
+   1. Open the project in your favorite IDE (e.g., IntelliJ IDEA, Eclipse).

-Locate the database connection class (e.g., DatabaseConnection.java).
+   2. Locate the database connection class (e.g., DatabaseConnection.java).

-Update the url, username, and password variables to match your MySQL server configuration.
+   3.Update the url, username, and password variables to match your MySQL server configuration.

 4. Run the Application
    Execute the Main.java or HospitalManagementSystem.java file to run the main application.
 You will be presented with a command-line interface to interact with the system.

-Usage
+5.Usage
    Once the application is running, you can follow the on-screen menu to perform operations such as:

    Adding a new patient.

    Viewing available doctors.

    Booking a new appointment.

-License
-This project is open-source and available under the MIT License.